deltachat/deltachat-pages/_posts/2019-10-16-etc-workshop.md

 author: compl4xx
 ---

-Last week, I had the chance to attend the [Eclectic Tech Carnival (/ETC)](https://eclectictechcarnival.org) in Athens, a feminist event about technology.
+Recently, I had the chance to attend the [Eclectic Tech Carnival (/ETC)](https://eclectictechcarnival.org) in Athens, a feminist event about technology.
 It was full of self-organized learning - the people there really reappropriated technology which is usually alienated to them.